 - Off the scale, make a trench in the flour and add active dry yeast.
 Cut the butter in 10-15 pieces and dot the flour with it.

 Basic Dough program with pre-heating turned off, which on the Zojirushi Home Bakery Supreme will take 1 hour and 28 minutes to complete.

 Put the pan in the bread machine and set it to the

 - Put the finished dough on a lightly floured surface and divide into four pieces.
-Shape the pieces into round buns, flatten by hand or with a rolling pin until 8-10 inches in diameter.
+Shape the pieces into balls, flatten by hand or with a rolling pin until 8-10 inches in diameter.
 Two cakes should fit on one cookie sheet.
-For easier cleanup, use parchment paper on the cookie sheets and under the towels.
+For easier cleanup, use parchment paper on the cookie sheets.

 - Lightly flour the tops of the cakes to avoid sticking to the baking towels.
 Dip your palms in flour, rub them together a little, then gently rub the dough, this will deposit just enough flour to make the dough non-stick.

 - Optionally, twist a 1½ inch medicine cup in the center of each cake and lift out the plug.
 These plugs can bake next to the cakes.
 Use a fork or a bread docker to prick dents in the surface of the cakes.
 This prevents air pockets from forming under the crust.